0xSardius/0xSardius/README.md

 - Tidal-Finance - AI yield manager and Defi visual canvas, manage all your DeFi needs, all through natural language
 - Cardex - pokemon and MTG card market agent

 ## About Me
-I build onchain agents, specializing in rapid prototyping, software architecture, and shipping quality products with a proven value proposition.
+I build onchain agents and fullstack onchain apps, specializing in rapid prototyping, software architecture, and shipping quality products with a proven value proposition.

 With over a decade in crypto, from running mining operations (BTC, LTC, ETH) in 2017-2018, running DAO operations (2020-2021), onchain data analyics (2020-2022) to a web3 consulting business (2022-), and now pulling everything together building onchain agents, I know what works and how to innovate onchain.
 As a v0 Ambassador, I demonstrate how to move quickly from idea to deployed product using modern AI tooling.
 I prize velocity, quality, and delivering continuous improvement to my clients and in my own products.